 Before taking this medicine

-Do not give Durlaza to a child or teenager with a fever, flu symptoms, or chickenpox.
-Durlaza can cause Reye's syndrome, a serious and sometimes fatal condition in children.
+Using Durlaza in a child or teenager with flu symptoms or chickenpox can cause a serious or fatal condition called Reye's syndrome.

 You should not use Durlaza if you are allergic to it, or if you have:

 a recent history of stomach or intestinal bleeding;

 if you have ever had an asthma attack or severe allergic reaction after taking Durlaza or an NSAID (non-steroidal anti-inflammatory drug).